 We amortize the intangible asset related to development costs for corporate website over 36 months, which is the prescribed life for software and website development costs.
-The average enforceable life of patents is 20 years.
-We amortize the intangible asset related to OPERA® using the straight-line method over the estimated remaining useful life of approximately 15 years.
+We amortize the intangible asset related to OPERA® using the straight-line method over the estimated remaining useful life of approximately 15 years, which is the life of the intellectual property patents.
 We amortize the approved hormone therapy drug candidate patents using straight-line method over the estimated remaining useful life of approximately 18 years.
-During the three months ended March 31, 2015 and 2014, there was no impairment recognized.
+During the three and six months ended June 30, 2015 and 2014, there was no impairment recognized.

-In addition to numerous pending patent applications, as of March 31, 2015, we had nine issued patents, including:
+In addition to numerous pending patent applications, as of June 30, 2015, we had 11 issued patents, including:

-- one method patent that relates to our OPERA® information technology platform, which is owned by us and is a U.S. jurisdiction patent with an expiration date in 2029; - eight utility patents that relate to our combination progesterone and estradiol formulations, which are owned by us and are U.S. jurisdiction patents with expiration dates in 2032.
+- · one method patent that relates to our OPERA® information technology platform, which is owned by us and is a U.S. jurisdiction patent with an expiration date in 2029; - ten utility patents that relate to our combination progesterone and estradiol formulations, which are owned by us and are U.S. jurisdiction patents with expiration dates in 2032.
 We have pending patent applications with respect to certain of these patents in Argentina, Australia, Canada, the European Union, Israel, Mexico, Brazil, Japan, Russia, South Africa and South Korea.